armdevvel/mxe-SHARED/README.md

 ## Building (configuring) with each build system

   * autoconfigure:
-	- use ./configure --host=armv7-w64-mingw32 --prefix=/home/youruser/mxe/usr/armv7-w64-mingw32
+    - use `./configure --host=armv7-w64-mingw32 --prefix=/home/youruser/mxe/usr/armv7-w64-mingw32`
   * meson:
-	- use included cross.txt and use as so - meson --cross-file=cross.txt --prefix /home/youruser/mxe/usr/armv7-w64-mingw32/ builddir
+    - use included cross.txt and use as so - `meson --cross-file=cross.txt --prefix /home/youruser/mxe/usr/armv7-w64-mingw32/ builddir`
   * CMake:
-	- use armv7-w64-mingw32-cmake provided by MXE
+    - use `armv7-w64-mingw32-cmake` provided by MXE
   * ninja:
     - not figured out, yet
   * normal make:
-	- for projects that still use this way for some reason, use make CC=armv7-w64-mingw32-gcc CXX=armv7-w64-mingw32-g++ LD=armv7-w64-mignw32-ld AR=armv7-w64-mingw32-ar AS=armv7-w64-mingw32-as
+    - for projects that still use this way for some reason, use `make CC=armv7-w64-mingw32-gcc CXX=armv7-w64-mingw32-g++ LD=armv7-w64-mignw32-ld AR=armv7-w64-mingw32-ar AS=armv7-w64-mingw32-as`
+  * MXE:
+    - this stays the same, but instead of a host triplet being i686-w64-mingw32 or x86_64-w64-mingw32, you use armv7-w64-mingw32 (without the .static or .shared). basically, run `make MXE_TARGETS="armv7-w64-mingw32" package`

+## FAQ

+Q: Will this work on WSL?
+A: Yes!

+Q: Do I need to have a specific distro?
+A: Nope!
+This is meant for any distro just like the normal MXE, this repo just comes with patches and extras for ARM development.

+Q: What if I have trouble with a package while building for ARM32?
+A: You can open an issue here, or try to fix it yourself if you wanted to.
+We may be busy, but we will get to your issue as soon as we possibly can!

+Q: What if I have more questions??
+A: As said, don't be afraid to open an issue for help.
+If the question is a very good one, we will put it here that way more people do not have to dig through issues for help.

 # Original README